jayshozie/ceng240/notes4newbies/W01-intro.md

 This is the blueprint of the great-great grandpa of your computer.
 It has 2
 parts: the CPU and the memory.
-The main difference between the Princeton architecture and the Harvard architecture is that in the Princeton architecture both the instructions and the value are stored in the same memory.
+The main difference between the Princeton architecture and the Harvard architecture is that in the Princeton architecture both the instructions and the values are stored in the same memory.
 In Harvard architecture, however, there are 2 separate memories, where one holds the instructions and the other holds the values that are needed on runtime.